arthai-marketplace

 Inside Claude Code:

-/plugin install sentinel@arthai-marketplace
+/plugin install sentinel@arthai

 This adds the OTEL tracing hook and the /otel-setup skill to your project.

-/plugin marketplace remove arthai-marketplace
+/plugin marketplace update arthai

-/plugin install sentinel@arthai-marketplace
+/plugin install sentinel@arthai

 /reload-plugins